andrewdickens/NEU_Reading_QuABaseBD/README.md

         1. The FeatureRatings class contains the logic that compares the input feature with what's stored in the database.
 There are a few categories with values that don't match (so these charts will always return faulty values (50).
-Once a chart is generated, a value of 50 will generally indicate this bug case.
+Once a chart is generated, a value of 50 will generally indicate this bug case (an example is Scalability->Scale out Architecture->Accumulo).
         2. Ian requested the above comparison logic be based off a JSON file, instead of hardcoded into the backend.
 I implemented this with the Data_Model JSON.
 This is currently implemented with an absolute file path unique to my file directory, so will need to be updated once this is